Lymphogranuloma venereum: Prognosis

 Prognosis is highly variable.
 Spontaneous remission is common.
 Complete cure can be obtained with proper antibiotic treatments to kill the causative bacteria, such as tetracycline, doxycycline, or erythromycin.
 Prognosis is more favorable with early treatment.
 Bacterial superinfections may complicate course.
 Death can occur from bowel obstruction or perforation, and follicular conjunctivitis due to autoinoculation of infectious discharge can occur.

 Long-term complications

 Genital elephantiasis or esthiomene, which is the dramatic end-result of lymphatic obstruction, which may occur because of the strictures themselves, or fistulas.
-This is usually seen in females, may ulcerate and often occurs 1–20 years after primary infection.
+This is usually seen in females, may ulcerate and often occurs 1 to 20 years after primary infection.

 Fistulas of, but not limited to, the penis, urethra, vagina, uterus, or rectum.
 Also, surrounding edema often occurs.
 Rectal or other strictures and scarring.
 Systemic spread may occur, possible results are arthritis, pneumonitis, hepatitis, or perihepatitis.